-Definition Description Intermediate A substance that is manufactured for and consumed in or used for chemical processing in order to be transformed into another substance (hereafter called synthesis ): (a) non-isolated intermediate means an intermediate that during synthesis is not intentionally removed (except for sampling) from the equipment in which the synthesis takes place.
-Such equipment includes the reaction vessel, its ancillary equipment, and any equipment through which the substance(s) pass(es) during a continuous flow or batch process as well as the pipework for transfer from one vessel to another for the purpose of the next reaction step, but it excludes tanks or other vessels in which the substance(s) are stored after the manufacture; (b) on-site isolated intermediate means an intermediate not meeting the criteria of a non-isolated intermediate and where the manufacture of the intermediate and the synthesis of (an)other substance(s) from that intermediate take place on the same site, operated by one or more legal entities; (c) transported isolated intermediate means an intermediate not meeting the criteria of a non-isolated intermediate and transported between or supplied to other sites; IUCLID IUCLID is a database and management system for the administration of data on chemical substances.
+Definition Description Intermediate A substance that is manufactured for and consumed in or used for chemical processing in order to be transformed into another substance (hereafter referred to synthesis): (a) non-isolated intermediate means an intermediate that during synthesis is not intentionally removed (except for sampling) from the equipment in which the synthesis takes place.
+Such equipment includes the reaction vessel, its ancillary equipment, and any equipment through which the substance(s) pass(es) during a continuous flow or batch process as well as the pipework for transfer from one vessel to another for the purpose of the next reaction step, but it excludes tanks or other vessels in which the substance(s) are stored after the manufacture; (b) on-site isolated intermediate means an intermediate not meeting the criteria of a non-isolated intermediate and where the manufacture of the intermediate and the synthesis of (an)other substance(s) from that intermediate take place on the same site, operated by one or more legal entities; (c) transported isolated intermediate means an intermediate not meeting the criteria of a non-isolated intermediate and transported between or supplied to other sites; IUCLID International Uniform Chemical Information Database.
+IUCLID is a database and management system for the administration of data on chemical substances.
+List Number Automatically allocated number assigned by REACH-IT.
+Applies to all incoming valid submissions (e.g. pre-registrations, PPORD, inquiries, registrations, classification and labelling notifications).
+A list number has no legal relevance and is only used as a technical identifier for managing submissions within ECHA.
 Main constituent A constituent, not being an additive or impurity, in a substance that makes a significant part of that substance and is therefore used in substance naming and detailed substance identification.
-Manufacturing Production and extraction of substances in the natural state Monomer A substance which is capable of forming covalent bonds with a sequence of additional like or unlike molecules under the conditions of the relevant polymer-forming reaction used for the particular process.
+Manufacturing Production and extraction of substances in the natural state.
+Mixture Mixture or solution composed of two or more substances.
+Monomer A substance which is capable of forming covalent bonds with a sequence of additional like or unlike molecules under the conditions of the relevant polymer-forming reaction used for the particular process.
 Mono- constituent substance As a general rule, a substance, defined by its composition, in which one main constituent is present to at least 80% (w/w).
-Multi-constituent substance As a general rule, a substance, defined by its composition, in which more than one main constituent is present in a concentration $\geq 10\%$ (w/w) and $< 80\%$ (w/w).
-Non-phase-in substance requiring registration which does not benefit from the tregime provided for phase-in substances under REACH.
-Not chemically modified substanceA substance whose chemical structure remains unchanged, even if it is undergone a chemical process or treatment, or a physical mineralogic transformation, for instance to remove impurities.
+Multi-constituent substance As a general rule, a substance, defined by its composition, in which more than one main constituent is present in a concentration 3 10% (w/w) and $<$ 80% (w/w).
+Non-phase-in substance A substance requiring registration which does not benefit from the transitional regime provided for phase-in substances under REACH.
+Not chemically modified substance A substance whose chemical structure remains unchanged, even if it has undergone a chemical process or treatment, or a physical mineralogical transformation, for instance to remove impurities.